Thus Spoke Zarathustra (1883–1885)

 What the Book Is About

 Zarathustra is Nietzsche’s only attempt at a philosophical-poem, and the most formally strange of his books.
 It is not an argument.
 It is a narrative about a prophet named Zarathustra — borrowed from the historical Zoroaster, the first moralist to split the world into good and evil, and chosen precisely because he is the one whose own invention must now be overcome.
 The structure is four Parts of speeches, parables, episodes, and songs.
 There is no systematic treatise to extract from it.
+Nietzsche actively refuses system: he wants the spirit to remain fluid, to escape “the Spirit of Gravity that ruins all things.”
 The book works by building up, episode by episode, a state of mind that the reader is meant to experience rather than analyze.
+As Nietzsche puts it about his own writing: “He who writes in blood and aphorisms does not want to be read, he wants to be learned by heart.”

 The Prologue sets the stage.
 Zarathustra has spent ten years in a mountain solitude, his spirit grown heavy with wisdom, and — like the sun overflowing — he goes down to humanity to bestow what he has.
+Already in §2 he encounters an old hermit and walks away realizing the unthinkable: “Could it be possible!
+This old saint has not yet heard in his forest that God is dead!”
 In a town at the edge of the forest he speaks to a crowd: “I teach you the Superman.
-Man is something that should be overcome.”
+Man is something that should be overcome.
+What have you done to overcome him?”
 The crowd laughs.
 Zarathustra tries again and offers them the antitype — the Last Man, who has discovered happiness and blinks: “We have discovered happiness,” say the Ultimate Men, and blink.
 The crowd begs for the Last Man instead.
 Zarathustra realizes he has been speaking to the wrong audience.
-From now on he will speak only to select companions — to those who can hear.
+From now on he will speak only to select companions — to “fellow-harvesters” rather than the herd.

 Part 1 is a series of discourses to these companions.
-Zarathustra attacks the old values — the preachers of death, the despisers of the body, the virtuous who hide their will to power under piety, the state as a cold monster, the pale criminals, the new idols.
-He praises their opposites — the body as the great reason, war in the spirit (not of nations), the gift-giving virtue, the creative child the spirit must become after it has been camel and lion.
-The chapter “Of the Three Metamorphoses” is the program: the spirit first becomes a camel (bearing inherited duties), then a lion (who says No to the dragon “Thou shalt”), and finally a child (who can say Yes, a new beginning, a self-rolling wheel).
+Zarathustra attacks the old values — the “afterworldsmen” who invent a “beyond” because they despise the body (“It was suffering and impotence that created all afterworlds”), the preachers of death, the virtuous who hide their will to power under piety, the state (“the coldest of all cold monsters”), the pale criminals, the new idols.
+He praises their opposites — the body as the great reason, the gift-giving virtue, war in the spirit (not of nations), the creative child the spirit must become after it has been camel and lion.
+The chapter “Of the Three Metamorphoses” is the program: the spirit first becomes a camel (bearing inherited duties), then a lion (who says No to the dragon “Thou shalt”), and finally a child (who can say Yes, a new beginning, “a self-rolling wheel, a sacred Yes”).
+The closing exhortation of Part 1 — “Stay loyal to the earth, my brothers, with the power of your virtue!” — gathers the whole rebellion into a single command: every value worth keeping must be earthbound.

 Part 4 — written last, and more uneven — brings a cast of “Higher Men” (the two kings, the conscientious of spirit, the magician/sorcerer, the retired pope, the ugliest man who has killed God out of pity, the voluntary beggar, the shadow) up to Zarathustra’s cave.
 They represent Europe’s best, but none of them are the Übermensch.
 At the ass festival, in a scene of deliberate parody, they rediscover laughter.
 In “The Drunken Song” (“The Intoxicated Song”) they sing a roundelay whose deepest line is: “Was that — life?
 Very well!
 Once more!”
-At dawn a lion and a flight of doves arrive at Zarathustra’s cave — the sign he has been waiting for.
+Zarathustra’s last temptation, his “final sin,” turns out to be pity for these Higher Men: he must overcome it before he can leave them behind.
+At dawn a lion and a flight of doves arrive at his cave — the sign he has been waiting for.
 His “children are near,” his “great noontide” has come.
 The book ends with him striding out of the cave, “strong and glowing as a morning sun,” back into the world.

 Key Concepts

 • Last Man (Letzter Mensch).
 The antitype.
-The human being who has become small, who wants only comfort, security, equality, a little warmth for the day and a little warmth for the night.
+The human being who has become small, who wants only comfort, security, equality, “a little warmth for the day and a little warmth for the night.”
 The Last Man “blinks” — the single most damning gesture Nietzsche can assign.
-The modern democratic ideal, brought to its logical conclusion.
+The modern democratic ideal, brought to its logical conclusion: “the time of the most contemptible man is coming, the man who can no longer despise himself.”

 • The three metamorphoses.
 The spirit’s path from camel (obedient bearer) to lion (“Thou shalt” becomes “I will” — destruction of old values) to child (innocence, forgetting, a new beginning, the creation of new values).